 When encoding a slice of typed bytes,

-now generates an array of elements encoded using
+Marshalnow generates an array of elements encoded using that byte type's

 The package adds new constants